-VR Services: Work will begin to help the person set an appropriate job goal and a plan to reach that goal.
-Together, the person and VR Specialist will further explore work interests, work values, work preferences, working condition preferences, training, job skills, work history, and support network.
-A Benefits Orientation will be provided so that the person may make an informed choice about working, knowing how federal, state, and local benefits may be affected by earning income.
+Services: Once eligibility has been determined, a VR counselor will meet with the person to begin the process.
+The counselor will ask questions to help determine if the person is ready for employment.
+Work will begin to help the person set an appropriate job goal and a plan to reach that goal.
+Together, the person and Counselor will explore work interests, work values, work preferences, work considerations, training, job skills, work history, and support network.
 An Individualized Plan for Employment (IPE) will be developed to include:

-- Job goal

-- Expected date to reach goal

-- Services needed to reach goal and who will provide the services

-- Additional benefits analysis services

-- Identification of who will pay (person will be asked to participate in cost of services, if able)
+- Job goal - Expected date to reach goal - Services needed to reach goal and who will provide the services - Identification of who will pay (person may be asked to participate in cost of services, if able)